 With aid a declining share of development finance, CGD is asking what institutional changes are needed within the multilateral development banks and other international financial institutions to reflect new realities and rise to the challenge of funding the SDGs?
 And how can those changes be made most effectively?

 Economic recovery in Latin America and the Caribbean (LAC) is gaining momentum, but more work is needed to ensure growth is both sustainable and inclusive.
 Looking ahead, activity is expected to gather further momentum—reflecting stronger demand at home and a supportive external environment.
 But there are still challenges ahead.
 Risks to the region’s outlook reflect internal factors as well as heightened external risks—notably, a shift towards more protectionist policies and a sudden tightening of global financial conditions.
 Additionally, longer-term growth prospects for Latin America and the Caribbean remain subdued.

-And yet, that’s exactly the surprising outcome just announced at the World Bank’s spring meeting of governors.
 Not only is the Trump administration supporting a $7.5 billion capital increase for the IBRD (and at that, one that is 50 percent larger than the capital increase supported by the Obama administration in 2010), it has also signed on to a policy framework for the new money that makes a good deal of sense.